Disentangling Parallelism and Interference in Game Semantics: Causal Full Abstraction for IA//

 using local injectivity of $\pr_\bsigma$ and $\pr_\btau$, is \textbf{secured}, in the sense that the relation

 defined on (the graph of) $\varphi_{x^\bsigma, x^\btau}$ by importing causal constraints of $\bsigma$ and $\btau$, is acyclic. \end{defi}

-Two matching $x^\bsigma \in \conf{\bsigma}$, $x^\btau \in \conf{\btau}$ agree on the state reached in $B$.
+Two matching configurations $x^\bsigma \in \conf{\bsigma}$, $x^\btau \in \conf{\btau}$ agree on the state reached in $B$.
 By local injectivity of $\pr_\bsigma$ and $\pr_\btau$, this induces a bijection as above, thought of as the induced synchronization between events of $x^\bsigma$ and $x^\btau$ that match in $B$.
-But this is not enough to capture a sensible notion of execution: some matching pairs might not be \emph{reachable}, in the sense that $\bsigma$ and $\btau$ impose incompatible constraints as to the order in which the state should be reached.
+But this is not enough to capture a sensible notion of execution: some matching pairs might not be \emph{reachable}, in the sense that $\bsigma$ and $\btau$ impose incompatible constraints as to the execution order.

 To illustrate this we show in Figures \ref{fig:matching1} and \ref{fig:matching2} two attempted synchronizations between configurations of the strategy of Figure \ref{fig:ex_aug1} and the causal strategy for the identity $\lambda x^\tunit.\,x$.
 In both cases, the configurations are matching.
 In Figure \ref{fig:matching1}, the synchronization is successful and yields causally compatible pairs of configurations.
 However, in Figure \ref{fig:matching2} the induced bijection is not \emph{secured}: the two strategies impose opposite constraints as to the order in which the two $\done$ moves are to be played.
 Thus, this synchronization fails.
 For us, this will entail that the identity $\lambda x^\tunit.\,x$ may only synchronize successfully with the augmentation of the program of Figure \ref{fig:comp_nalt} appearing in Figure \ref{fig:matching1} -- so that the only final result is $1$.